keith-secontrols/QRlabel/README.md

 [MAC12] | '0-01' (hexadecimal)
 [version] | from version textbox

-The label size also generates four special numeric values from the width and height of the label
+The system also generates four special numeric values from the width and height of the label

 Field | Value
 ---|---